Getting Started with the NeMo Chainguard Image

 Installing CUDA Toolkit

 Compute Unified Device Architecture (CUDA) is a parallel computing platform developed by NVIDIA.
-To take advantage of connected NVIDIA GPUs, you’ll need to follow the setup instructions for your local machine or create a CUDA-enabled instance on a cloud provider.
+To take advantage of connected GPUs, you’ll need to follow the setup instructions for your local machine or create a CUDA-enabled instance on a cloud provider.

 To set up CUDA on your local machine, follow the installation instructions for Linux or Windows.
 CUDA is not currently supported on Mac OS.